ann82/wdai-ai-slackbot/README.md

 ### Slack Configuration for Deployed Bot

 1. After deployment, Railway will provide you with a URL for your application
+   - Find this under the "Settings" tab in your Railway project
+   - Copy the URL (it will look like `https://your-app-name.railway.app`)
-2. Copy this URL and go to your Slack App's settings
+2. Copy this URL and go to your Slack App's settings at [api.slack.com/apps](https://api.slack.com/apps)
-3. Under "Event Subscriptions", enable events and set the Request URL to:
+3. Select your app and then under "Event Subscriptions", enable events and set the Request URL to:
    ```
    https://your-railway-app-url.railway.app/slack/events
    ```
-4. Save changes and verify the URL
+4. Save changes and verify the URL (Slack will check if your application is responding correctly)

 ### Testing Your Deployment

-1. Invite your bot to a channel in your Slack workspace
+1. Invite your bot to a channel in your Slack workspace:
+   - In Slack, go to the channel where you want to add the bot
+   - Type `/invite @YourBotName`
-2. Mention the bot with a message
+2. Mention the bot with a message:
-3. Check Railway logs if you encounter any issues
+   - Type `@YourBotName Hello!` and send the message
+3. If the bot doesn't respond, check Railway logs:
+   - Go to your Railway dashboard
+   - Click on your project
+   - Click on "Logs" in the left sidebar
+   - Look for any error messages that might explain the issue

 ## Usage